lumeland/lume.land/docs/core/remote-files.md

 ### Cache files

-As of Lume 1.17.4, files are automatically cached using the [Web Cache API](https://developer.mozilla.org/en-US/docs/Web/API/Cache), so they are requested only the first time and then network access is no longer needed.
+Files are automatically cached using the
+[Web Cache API](https://developer.mozilla.org/en-US/docs/Web/API/Cache), so they are requested only the first time and then network access is no longer needed.
 It's possible to disable the cache for a specific file by removing the cached